shuklak13/Amazon_Product_Quality/README.md

 - [X] Sentiment Analysis
 - [X] Implementation of Algorithm (for product ratings)
 - [X] Evaluation (compare predicted 5-star rating to real Amazon rating by training a regression model)

-Next Steps:
-- [ ] Find Mixing Time
+- [X] Find Mixing Time

-Later:
+Next Steps
 - [ ] Write up a report / demo / presentation (~4/30)
 - [ ] Create a visualization demonstrating our results
-  - [ ] Evaluate how many rounds of MCMC are needed to converge with our dataset ("mixing time")
+  - [ ] Visualize convergence/mixing time and relate it to rounds of MCMC
-  - [ ] Play around with sigma, alpha, and beta values and evaluate impact on model performance
+  - [ ] Play around with sigma, alpha, and beta values and evaluate impact on model performance ("performance" = speed of mixing time, or accuracy of model)

-If time permits:
 - [ ] Add [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) and run on larger dataset on cluster (cloud, school servers, etc.)
 - [ ] [Query real Amazon reviews to evaluate on from the Amazon API](https://python-amazon-product-api.readthedocs.io/en/latest/)
 - [ ] Manually expand Amazon dataset (manually check scores on Amazon website)